Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 ### CALCULATION OF P-VALUE AND CHECKING FOR THE REJECTION RULE

+* if P-value is less than my significant figure (0.05), I will reject the Null hypothesis. if its nits not, I will fail to reject the Null hypothesis.

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Pvalue.png)

 ### CALCULATION OF CRITICAL VALUE AND CHECKING FOR THE REJECTION RULE

+* if my T-statistic does not fall within my critical value, I will reject the Null hypothesis. if otherwise,I will accept it.

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Critical%20values.png)

 ## DECISION

-Looking at the section for calculating sample statistics and Test statistic, There seems to be difference between the hypothesized mean (73) and the sample mean (6.125). **_A difference of 7.875_**.
-After hypothesis testing, I got a P-value(3.9921E-08) less than the significant figure which shows that the difference in mean I saw was significant. hence, **I reject the null Hypothesis that the Average mean of mean score is same as women.**
+Looking at the **section for calculating sample statistics and Test statistic** , There seems to be difference between the hypothesized mean (73) and the sample mean (65.125). **_A difference of 7.875_**.
+After hypothesis testing, I got a P-value(3.9921E-08) less than the significant figure which shows that the difference in mean I saw was significant. hence, **I reject the null Hypothesis that the Average mean score of men is same as that of  women.**

-Alternatively, I calculated the critical value for a T-test distribution. which is -2.02269092 on  the left and 202269092 on the left and  my T-statistic(-6.803004533) does not fall in-between these values so **I have to reject the null hypothesis.**
+Alternatively, I calculated the critical value for a T-test distribution, which is -2.02269092 on  the left and 202269092 on the right.The T-statistic for this test is -6.803004533 and it does not fall in-between the critical values values so **I have to reject the null hypothesis.**

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Decision.png)

 ## CONFIDENCE INTERVAL

-since the average score of Men and Women are not the same, I need to know a range for the average score of men, in order to know this, I have to do a confidence interval calculation.
+since the average score of Men and Women are not the same, I need to know a **range** for the average score of men.
+In order to know this, I have to do a confidence interval calculation.

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Confidence%20Interval.png)

-so from the sample so far, I can say that I am 95% confident that the mean of score of Men will be between 62.78 and 67.47.
+Having gotten the upper bound and lower bound for my confidence interval, I can say that based on my sample, I am 95% confident that the mean of score of Men will be between 62.78 and 67.47.

 ### RELEVANCE OF HYPOTHESIS TESTING IN A BUSISNESS SETTING